 Ascended Extra: Battle for Naboo focuses on Lt.
 Gavyn Sykes, A.K.A.
 Bravo Six, who only appeared in The Phantom Menace for little more than a few seconds as one of the pilots that was sent to attack the Droid Control Ship.

 This also applies to the Naboo Starfighter; in the first game, it was an well hidden bonus ship that needed a double code to unlock.
-In Battle for Naboo, you acquire the ship midway through the game as your default starship.
+In Battle for Naboo, you acquire the ship midway through the game as your default star ship.

-Call Back: During the first game's "Defection on Corellia" mission, Han Solo unexpectedly arrives in the Millenium Falcon, and saves a Rebel pilot from TIE bombers in a manner similar to when he saved Luke at the Battle of Yavin.
+Call Back: During the first game's "Defection on Corellia" mission, Han Solo unexpectedly arrives in the Millennium Falcon, and saves a Rebel pilot from TIE bombers in a manner similar to when he saved Luke at the Battle of Yavin.
 For bonus points, he even shouts "Yee-haw!" as he shoots the bombers down.

-Evil Brit: Like in the movies, most of the Imperial officers have a british accent.
-The first game has a few exceptions, however, in that both Wedge and Kasan have the accent but are on the heroes' side (though Wedge does not have a british accent in the later games).
-In the third game, Sarkli also has a british accent, which makes his later defection to the Empire rather predictable to Genre Savvy players.
+Evil Brit: Like in the movies, most of the Imperial officers have a British accent.
+The first game has a few exceptions, however, in that both Wedge and Kasan have the accent but are on the heroes' side (though Wedge does not have a British accent in the later games).
+In the third game, Sarkli also has a British accent, which makes his later defection to the Empire rather predictable to Genre Savvy players.

 Evil Counterpart: Rebel Strike introduces a new Imperial fighter called the TIE Hunter, which has folding S-Foil wings and proton torpedoes that make it strongly resemble an Imperial version of the X-Wing.
 The craft's description in-game even directly references the X-Wing.

-Kung-Fu Proof Mook: AT-ATs in Rouge Leader.
+Kung-Fu Proof Mook: AT-ATs in Rogue Leader.
 Not only are they immune to primary weapons, but also secondary ones (even the Y-Wing's bombs).
 The only weapon way to stop them is lassoing their legs with the Snow Speeder's tow cable.

 Imperial Stormtrooper Marksmanship Academy: Averted with Rogue Leader (except with AT-A Ts which never seem to actually be aiming at the player anyways), a lot of the enemy's shooting is so accurate that the player has no way of dodging it.